anxw02/GenoGrammar-code/README.md

-# GenoGramma
+# GenoGrammar

-**GenoGramma** is a genome-representation framework for learning **order-sensitive local genomic neighborhood representations**.
+**GenoGrammar** is a genome-representation framework for learning **order-sensitive local genomic neighborhood representations**.

-This repository contains the code, pretrained model assets, frozen downstream inputs, reference results, and reproducibility workflow used for the formal GenoGramma evaluation on **DOOR2-derived adjacent-gene operon-status prediction**.
+This repository contains the code, pretrained model assets, frozen downstream inputs, reference results, and reproducibility workflow used for the formal GenoGrammar evaluation on **DOOR2-derived adjacent-gene operon-status prediction**.

 The public workflow is organized around a single main entry point: